 - Penn Treaty Park – Just north of Rivers Casino and a short walk from the Fishtown neighborhood, this park is reportedly the site of William Penn’s treaty with the Leni Lenape.
 The walking paths and rocky shores of the park present unobstructed views of the Delaware River and Benjamin Franklin Bridge in the distance.

 - Citizens Bank Park – Cheer on the Philadelphia Phillies while enjoying spectacular views of Philadelphia (and maybe a few hot dogs).
-The ballpark is closed to fans during the 2020 season.

 - The Mann Center for the Performing Arts – Set atop a lush hill in West Fairmount Park, this outdoor venue presents a very green glimpse of the city skyline and is often home to national touring acts and hosts the Philadelphia Orchestra during the summer months.
 TIP: When there isn’t a concert, the Mann Center is one of the city’s most impressive outdoor venues for offsite events.